| | | | | | |

 Instructions

-1. Sauté: Add the diced bacon to the Instant Pot and choose the sauté function.
+• Sauté: Add the diced bacon to the Instant Pot and choose the sauté function.
 Cook the bacon for 3 to 4 minutes, until most of the fat is rendered.
-Add the onions and smoked sausage and cook for 4 to 5 minutes, until the onions are translucent and the sausage is browned.
+Add the onion and smoked sausage and cook for 4 to 5 minutes, until the onion is translucent and the sausage is browned.
 Add the garlic and cook for an additional 1 minute.

-4. Finish the Dish: Remove the chicken thighs and slice the meat; remove and discard the bones.
-Add the meat back to the Instant pot and keep the pot on warm until serving time.
+• Finish the Dish: Remove the chicken thighs and remove and discard the bones.
+Chop or shred the meat.
+Remove and discard the bay leaf and thyme sprigs.
+Add the meat back to the pot and keep it set on warm until serving time.

-5. Serve: Spoon the cassoulet into bowls and serve with crusty French bread.
-Garnish with the crispy chicken skin and parsley or thyme leaves, as desired.
+• Serve: Spoon the cassoulet into bowls and serve with crusty French bread.
+Garnish with the crispy chicken skin and fresh parsley or thyme leaves, as desired.

 Nutrition